-The amount of TIF EATs collected continues to grow as businesses open and flourish within the Marketplace TIF.
-Growth occurred from FY2021 to FY2022, and further growth is projected to occur in FY2023 as all businesses are now reporting sales tax.
+The amount of TIF EATs collected continues to be strong.
+Growth occurred from FY2021 to FY2022, and further growth is projected to occur as all businesses are now reporting sales tax.
+The projected TIF EATs does include a Tractor and Supply store that was never built and actual TIF EATs has seen a decrease due to timing of receipts.